-Like many businesses, the Covid-19 pandemic has affected our supply chain in a number of ways, which has led to some challenges but in the last year we have maintained the number of suppliers registered on SEDEX to 95%.
-In 2022, our aim is to maintain the SEDEX registration at 95% of our suppliers in the existing Nomad businesses and we will develop implementation plans with timelines for when suppliers from our new acquisitions will be onboarded onto SEDEX.
+Like many businesses, the Covid-19 pandemic and inflation has affected our supply chain in a number of ways, which has led to some challenges but in the last year we have maintained the number of suppliers registered on SEDEX at 95%.
+This included the integration of one of our recent acquisitions, Findus Switzerland.
+In 2023, our aim is to maintain the SEDEX registration at 95% of our suppliers in the existing Nomad businesses.

-As members of SEDEX we get access to the Supplier Risk Assessment Tool ("Radar"), which uses data from a 3rd party risk analytics company.
+As members of SEDEX we get access to the Supplier Risk Assessment Tool ("Radar"), which uses data from a third party risk analytics company.
 Radar assesses and scores the following areas: